C-metric in a (nut)shell: Class : Particle pulled by a string

 \section{Class $\text{I}_{\text{pulled}}$: Particle pulled by a string}

-In this section, we consider the Class $\mrm{I}_{\mrm{pulled}}$ C-metric solution, describing a particle pulled by a string.
+In this Section, we consider the Class $\mrm{I}_{\mrm{pulled}}$ C-metric solution, describing a particle pulled by a string.
 In polar coordinates $(\sigma,r,\phi)$, the metric reads where $0<m<1$.
 The tension of the string is given by

 We demonstrate now why this metric may be interpreted as describing the geometry around a point particle.
 This may be clearly seen by considering the spacetime near $r=0$.
 To leading order we have where $\tilde{t}=m\sigma/\alpha$, $\tilde{r}=r/m$, and $\tilde{\phi}=m\phi$.
 This is $(2+1)$-dimensional Minkowski spacetime but with an angular coordinate $\tilde{\phi}$ with a periodicity of $2m\pi<2\pi$ --- the spacetime has an angular deficit.
-It is this angular deficit that allows us to interpret the Class I solution as a point particle as an angular deficit has an associated mass~\cite{Ashtekar_massdefect}, We see that as $m\to1$, $\tilde{\phi}$ becomes $2\pi$ periodic and the mass of the point particle vanishes.
+It is this angular deficit that allows us to interpret the Class I solution as a point particle: an angular deficit has an associated DJ'tH mass $\mu_{\mrm{ad}}$~\cite{Deser_massdefect,Ashtekar_massdefect}, We see that as $m\to1$, $\tilde{\phi}$ becomes $2\pi$ periodic and the DJ'tH mass vanishes.

 The spacetime~\eqref{eqn:: Class I full metric} has a conformal boundary at Taking the limit $\mc{A}\to0$ and identifying $m^2=\alpha^2M$ with $M<0$, one recovers the geometry of a non-rotating point particle~\eqref{eqn:: btz metric} in coordinates $(\sigma,r,\phi)=(t,\alpha r_+,\theta/\alpha)$.
 We note that the Class I solution can be continuously deformed into Class II by letting $m^2\to-m^2$ with $\mc{A}$ fixed.